evmcnb/quartz/content/Pearls/CT Head Critiera.md

 - dangerous mechanism of injury (a pedestrian or cyclist struck by a motor vehicle, an occupant ejected from a motor vehicle or a fall from a height of greater than 1 metre or 5 stairs)
 - more than 30 minutes' retrograde amnesia of events immediately before the head injury

-If a patient is on warfarin who have sustained a head injury with no other indications for a CT head scan, perform a CT head scan within 8 hours of the injury.
+If a patient is on warfarin who have sustained a head injury with no other indications for a CT head scan, perform a CT head scan within 8 hours of the injury.choice between

+### Children

+Any of the following after a head injury:
+- Suspicion of non-accidental injury
+- Post-traumatic seizure without history of epilepsy
+- GCS <14 in <1 year olds or <15 in over 1s within 2 hours of the injury
+- Suspected open or depressed skull injury or tense fontanelle
+- Any sign of basal skull fracture
+- Focal neurological deficit
+- Presence of bruise 5cm+ in children under 1

+Soft scoring items (only 1, observe for 4 hours, 2+ CT scan):
+- Witnessed loss of consciousness for 5+ minutes
+- Abnormal drowsiness
+- 3+ episodes of vomiting
+- Dangerous mechanism of injury (RTA, fall from >3 meters, high speed object)
+- Amnesia lasting 5+ mins